dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/chapter_2.md

 ---
-title: 2.
-The Network Comes to Life
+title: 2 The Network Comes to Life
 has_children: true
 nav_order: 4
 ---

-# Chapter 2: The Network Comes to Life
+# 2 The Network Comes to Life

 ## Introduction